-Note: If the required certificate file is a chain of certificates, and you are not sure about the requirements of a certificate chain, see TLS Certificate Chain (on page 496).
+Note: If the required certificate file is a chain of certificates, and you are not sure about the requirements of a certificate chain, see TLS Certificate Chain (on page 513).

-- 5. If the destination server requires authentication, select the Use Authentication checkbox, and enter the following data. - User name comprising up to 64 characters - Password comprising up to 128 characters - 6.
-In the Entry Type field, determine the data that will be transmitted. - Sensor log: Transmit the record of all logged sensors, including their sensor readings and/or status.
+- 5. If the destination server requires authentication, select the 'Use authentication' checkbox, and enter the following data. - User name comprising up to 64 characters - Password comprising up to 128 characters - 6.
+In the 'Entry type' field, determine the data that will be transmitted. - Sensor log: Transmit the record of all logged sensors, including their sensor readings and/or status.
 Logged sensors refer to all internal and/or environmental sensors/actuators that you have selected on the Data Logging page.
-See Setting Data Logging (on page 194). - 7.
+See Setting Data Logging (on page 198). - 7.
 Click Create. - 8.
 Repeat the same steps for additional destinations.
-Up to 64 destinations are supported.

-► To modify or delete data push settings:

-- 1. On the Data Push page, click the one you want in the list. - 2.
+Up to 64 destinations are supported. - To immediately push out the data: - 1.
+On the Data Push page, choose the one whose data you want to push out. - 2.
+Click its - To modify or delete data push settings: - 1.
+On the Data Push page, click the one you want in the list. - 2.
 Perform either action below. - To modify settings, make necessary changes and then click Save. - To delete it, click Delete, and then confirm it on the confirmation message.